Losses (contrib)

 predictions: The predicted outputs, a tensor of size [batch_size, d0, .. dN]

-where N+1 is the total number of dimensions in predictions
+where N+1 is the total number of dimensions in predictions.

 targets: The ground truth output tensor, whose shape must match the shape of

-the predictions
+the predictions tensor.

 weight: Coefficients for the loss a scalar, a tensor of shape [batch_size]

-or a tensor whose shape matches predictions
+or a tensor whose shape matches predictions.

 scope: The scope for the operations performed in computing the loss.